 Root Canals and Restoration in Mount Pleasant, SC

 If you have severe pain or swelling around your tooth or jaw, you may have an infection.
 In many cases, we can successfully treat deep infections in your teeth using root canal therapy.
-Many dentists refer patients to specialists for root canal therapy, but at East Cooper Smiles, our dentist, Dr. Jason Annan has the skills and expertise to treat most root canal cases right here in our office.
+Many dentists refer patients to specialists for root canal therapy, but at East Cooper Smiles, our dentist in Mt.
+Pleasant, SC, Dr. Jason Annan has the skills and expertise to treat most root canal cases right here in our office.

-What Causes the Need for a Root Canal?
+What Causes the Need for a Root Canal in Mt.
+Pleasant, SC?

 Deep inside your tooth, beneath the enamel and dentin layers, is an area called the pulp.
-Pulp is tissue that surrounds your nerve and when it becomes infected due to deep decay, trauma, or for some other reason, requiring the need to perform a root canal to clear out the infection and bacteria.
+Pulp is tissue that surrounds your nerve and when it becomes infected due to deep decay, trauma, or for some other reason, your dentist may need to perform a root canal to clear out the infection and bacteria.

 You may wonder why it is so important to save your tooth.
 Did you know that tooth loss can cause bone loss?
 When you lose a tooth, the root is no longer present to stimulate healthy bone retention so it may begin to resorb.
 When that happens, your surrounding teeth could shift causing gum disease, problems with your bite, and a crooked smile.

 How Does a Root Canal Procedure Work?

 If you received a diagnosis that requires a root canal, you may feel a bit apprehensive because you have heard about the pain associated with root canals.
 The truth is that a root canal procedure will likely relieve your pain once the infection clears.